swapnil-anand/Projects/Gym Website/Readme.txt

-The files are all uploaded in the folder format.
+The files are all uploaded in the folder format and for fonts it is in rar format, please extract it before using.
 Thanks